Guarding Code Originality and Motivating Student Engagement: In-class Simulated Microcontroller Assignments in a Stage 1 Robotics Module

 Topic(s)

-Assessment & Feedback, Curriculum Design, Digital Learning
+Assessment and Feedback, Curriculum Design, Digital Learning

 License